 Last night, Chloe Zhao made history as the first woman of color and first Asian woman ever to win Best Director at the Golden Globes for the intimate, grounded Nomadland, in which Frances McDormand heads a cast of mostly non-actors portraying elements of their real lives.
 “I especially want to thank the nomads who shared their stories with us,” Zhao said in her acceptance speech, before quoting one of them, Bob Wells: “’Compassion is the breakdown of all the barriers between us.
 A heart to heart bonding.
 Your pain is my pain, is mingled and shared between us.’
 Movies… give us a chance to laugh and cry together, to learn from each other.”

-This year’s directing nominees included an unprecedented three woman, including two women of color: Zhao, who is Chinese; African American director Regina King for One Night in Miami; and English director Emerald Fennell for Promising Young Woman.
-Before this year, no woman had won the Best Director title for 37 years.
+This year’s directing nominees included an unprecedented three woman, including two women of color: Zhao, who is Chinese; Black director Regina King for One Night in Miami; and English director Emerald Fennell for Promising Young Woman.
+Before this year, no woman had won the Best Director title at the Globes for 37 years.

 Though Streisand and Zhao’s differences are obvious, from their backgrounds to their cinematic and personal styles (Zhao is soft-spoken and identifies herself as a wanderer, and Barbra is… well, Barbra), they possess key similarities that have enabled their work to shine in a landscape that hasn’t always welcomed women into the ranks of power.
 They both have a clarity of vision, a determination, and a sense of their own worth in the face of major studios.